 Our Relationships affects more than just us, so maintain better than a car!

 Our Core Team has graduated the Celebrate Recovery Step Study!
 We have launched and more and more people are coming each Friday night.
 We have different worship groups leading each week from many different churches!
 We are praying the Lord provides financially as we grow.
-Josh is seeing clients as well as working full time.
-We are praying for wisdom of when to take a step of faith and leave behind the lawn work.
+Josh is seeing clients as well as working full-time as a lawn technician.
+We are praying for wisdom to know when to take a step of faith and leave behind the lawn work.
 Praying for more clients, but already reaching that point of how to take on more in a healthy way when the spare time isn't spare.
 God is good and we are trusting Him to move us as He sees fit.

 We are getting closer to the Launch of Celebrate Recovery and Josh has opened up the Counseling Service of Lifeline.
 We have been able to raise up a leader for the Lifecoast Nursery ministry so we can step out of direct leadership in that ministry.
 This will allow us to concentrate more fully on the Lifeline Celebrate Recovery Ministry and Josh's Counseling Practice.
 We have several fundraisers in the works and are praying for God's continued provision as we move forward.